-You can’t exist in the tech world today without hearing about AI at every turn.
-The business value is clear— automate tasks that would take humans far longer and gain insight into valuable new data.
-Given that our product managers regularly use data to support their hypotheses about new features, where do they fit into this AI equation?
-How can they overcome any knowledge gaps and lead successful product launches utilizing machine learning?
+Given that product managers regularly use data to support their hypothesis about new features, where do they fit into the AI equation?
+Likewise, how can they overcome knowledge gaps and lead successful product launches utilizing machine learning?

 The answer is not as complicated as it may seem.
 A product manager with a solid grasp for the tactical process can rise to the challenge.